 Low-cost loans.
 As a service member, you can get a low-cost home loan via the Veterans Administration – without having to put down a down payment or pay pricy private mortgage insurance.

 Different ways to save.
 When joining the Thrift Savings Plan, you can choose from two tax options: either make contributions to retirement on a pre-tax case and then pay taxes on the amounts at retirement, or contribute after-tax dollars, letting the amount grow over time and never paying taxes on that savings.
 Bonus: if you receive tax-free combat pay, you don’t have to pay any tax on Roth TSP or Roth IRA contributions.

 Tax deductions.
 You or your spouse are eligible for numerous tax deductions, some extended to all citizens in certain situations and others exclusive to service members and their families.

-Contacting Military OneSource can put you on path to making the most of your financial benefits.
+Contacting Military OneSource can put you on the path to making the most of your financial benefits.
 Our free resources, information and personalized specialty services can help you make the most of your benefits.
-Call 800-342-9647 or connect via Live Chat 24/7/365.
+Call 800-342-9647 or live chat 24/7/365.
 OCONUS/International?
 Click here for calling options.